katcipis/sophia/notes/talent-is-overrated.md

 Every single person that I met that thinks like that, does a very average/poor job at developing software.
 This really pisses me off.
 When you think about great software design, doing what the user needs is really fundamental.
-But it is the most basic parameter to measure quality of your solution, it is poor and lazy, and it enabled you do do everything on automatic mode, just do what you always have done on the last years all over again, and if shit barely works, well, good enough I can go home.
+But it is the most basic parameter to measure quality of your solution, it is poor and lazy, and it enables you do do everything on automatic mode, just do what you always have done on the last years all over again, and if shit barely works, well, good enough I can go home.

 On this mode of software development it is really possible to be on automatic, even when handling with complex